NorthBricks/northbricks-banking-starter-app/README.md

 Our slogan is - "One API to rule them ALL".
 With that we mean that we are going to connect banks and you as a developer should be able to use it easily.

+### Conntected banks
+- Nordea (11 million customers)

+### Soon to be onboarded
+- Länsförsäkringar
+- SEB
+- ICA
+- And of course....all other banks in Europe

 ### Try app with Ionic View - https://view.ionic.io/
 1. Download app from app store or google play (https://view.ionic.io/)